mroth/orderedmap/README.md

 appeared to be the best existing library, offering constant time operations and reasonable memory footprint.
 This module took some design cues from it.
-That said, there are some intentional design differences -- comparing this module with it we optimize for:
+That said, there are some intentional design differences -- comparing this module with it, we optimize for:

-* :bug: Simpler API (far less exposed surface area, more similar to standard library maps).
+* :bug: Simpler API (less exposed surface area, similar to standard library maps).
 * :seedling: Reduced feature set (no built-in YAML serialization, for example).
 * :sparkles: Use new range expressions proposal for iteration.
 * :zap: Equally performant.
 * :zero: Zero dependencies.

-### Others
+### Other alternatives
 As per other options, the README from `wk8/go-ordered-map` offers a summary:

 * [iancoleman/orderedmap](https://github.com/iancoleman/orderedmap) only accepts